guoxing/MSync/README.md

     php gui.php

-You can also make a shell script to run it without using command line.

 Besides that, if you feel uncomfortable with PHP-GTK, you can look into utility.php and create your script version.

 ##Further work